pyxem/orix/CONTRIBUTING.rst

 If a required dataset isn't in the package, but is in the registry, it can be downloaded from the repository when the user passes `allow_download=True` to e.g.
 `sdss_austenite()`.
-The dataset is then downloaded to a local cache, e.g.
-`/home/user/.cache/orix/`.
-The data cache directory can be set with a global `ORIX_DATA_DIR` variable locally, e.g. by setting export `ORIX_DATA_DIR=~/orix_data` in `~/.bashrc`.
+The dataset is then downloaded to a local cache, in the location returned from `pooch.os_cache("orix")`.
+The location can be overwritten with a global `ORIX_DATA_DIR` variable locally, e.g. by setting export `ORIX_DATA_DIR=~/orix_data` in `~/.bashrc`.
 Pooch handles downloading, caching, version control, file verification (against hash) etc. If we have updated the file hash, pooch will re-download it.
 If the